OxygenCobalt/Auxio/info/ADDITIONS.md

 ## Feature Addtions and UI Changes

 These arent as likely to be accepted.
 As I said, I do not want Auxio to become overly bloated with features that are rarely used, therefore **I tend to only accept changes like these if I think they benefit everyone's usage of Auxio, including my own.** This does not rule out these additions, but they are not accepted as often as others.
+I will also hold off adding features that I **cannot properly add to the UI/UX** until I'm able to implement them without too much disruption or strange behaviors.

 Feel free to fork Auxio to add your own feature set however.